-The annual general meeting provides an opportunity to communicate directly with shareholders.
-The Chairman has the opportunity to present to the shareholders a report on current operations and developments.
-The meeting also provides a forum for shareholders to question and express their views about the Company’s business.
+The AGM provides an opportunity to communicate directly with shareholders.
+The meeting provides a forum for shareholders to question and express their views about the Company’s business.
 The Chairmen of the Audit and Risk and Remuneration Committees are available at the meetings to answer questions from shareholders.

-Notice of the annual general meeting and related documents are mailed to shareholders at least 15 business days before the meeting.
+Notice of the AGM (“Notice”) and related documents are mailed to shareholders at least 15 business days before the meeting.
 Separate resolutions are proposed on each substantially different issue.
-The notice is contained in the Integrated Annual Report.
+The Notice is contained in the IAR.

-The Group’s executive management team meets with investors after the publication of interim and annual results to present an update on the industry, current operations of the business and its prospects.
+The Group’s executive management team meets with investors after the publication of interim and annual results.

 All directors of the Company are required to comply with the requirements of the JSE regarding inside information, transactions and disclosure of transactions.